bio-tools/biotoolsDocs/docs/code.rst

 3.1.8 Done
 ^^^^^^^^^^
-At this point you can go to `http://localhost:8000 <http://localhost:8000>`_ to see the local bio.tools homepage.
+At this point you can go to `http://localhost <http://localhost>`_ to see the local bio.tools homepage.

-The ``test`` subdomain can be viewed at `http://test.localhost:8000 <http://test.localhost:8000>`_
+The ``test`` subdomain can be viewed at `http://localhost/t?domain=test <http://localhost/t?domain=test>`_

 You can login with the existing superuser (user: ``biotools``, password: ``biotools``).

-All running Docker containers can be stopped by running: ``docker-compose down`` from the root Git folder.
+All running Docker containers can be stopped by running: ``docker compose down`` from the root Git folder.
 This will preserve the data in the MySQL database and Elasticsearch.
-To reinstantiate everything again run: ``docker-compose up``.
+To reinstantiate everything again run: ``docker compose up``.

-Only need to run ``docker-compose build`` once at the beginning or if changes are made to the bio.tools Docker settings files.
+Only need to run ``docker compose build`` once at the beginning or if changes are made to the bio.tools Docker settings files.

-If you wish to remove the data along with the containers run: ``docker-compose down -v`` which will also remove the Docker volumes which preserve the MySQL and Elasticsearch data.
+If you wish to remove the data along with the containers run: ``docker compose down -v`` which will also remove the Docker volumes which preserve the MySQL and Elasticsearch data.